Topi-ab/linkruncca/doc/linkruncca/linkruncca.md

 User can customize the statistics to be collected, as long as the statistics is
 - information per pixel, which is sent into the linkruncca with the binary pixel (foreground vs background).
-- can be accumulated over one ore more pixels.
+- can be accumulated over one or more pixels.
 E.g. bounding box, center of mass, min/max of hue/saturation/value, etc.

 ## Usage